Jacky dragon

-The jacky dragon (Amphibolurus muricatus) is a type of lizard native to southeastern Australia.
-It was one of the first Australian reptiles to be named by Europeans, originally described by English zoologist George Shaw in Surgeon-General John White's Journal of a Voyage to New South Wales, which was published in London in 1790.
-It is well known for its bright yellow mouth and well-developed vertebral crest, as well as the temperature-dependent sex determination of its offspring.
+The jacky dragon (Amphibolurus muricatus) is a type of lizard native to south-eastern Australia.
 Other common names include blood-sucker, stonewalker, and tree dragon.
+It was one of the first Australian reptiles to be named by Europeans, originally described by English zoologist George Shaw in Surgeon-General John White's Journal of a Voyage to New South Wales, published in London in 1790.
+The lizard is well-known for its bright yellow mouth and well-developed vertebral crest, as well as the temperature-dependent sex determination of its offspring.

 The Wergaia people of the Wimmera region of north-western Victoria call it nganurganity.
-In 2017, the star Sigma Canis Majoris was officially named "Unurgunite" (a 19th-century transcription of nganurganity) due to its identification with the jacky dragon in Wergaia traditions.
+In 2017, the star Sigma Canis Majoris was officially named "Unurgunite" (a 19th-century transcription of nganurganity), due to its identification with the jacky dragon in Wergaia traditions.

 Taxonomy

-The jacky dragon, one of the 70 species of dragons (Agamidae) found in Australia, is generally diurnal and tends to run in an upright posture when pursued.
-Common morphological characteristics include rough, nonglossy scales; broad, thick, and fleshy tongues; and well-developed limbs, especially hind limbs which are generally longer and have five-clawed digits.
-Most dragons are also characterized by a lack of tail autotomy and the presence of femoral and/or preanal pores.
-Agamidae dragons are also oviparous and tend to deposit their eggs in burrows.
+The jacky dragon is one of the 70 species of dragons (Agamidae) found in Australia.
+It is generally diurnal and tends to run in an upright posture when pursued.
+Common morphological characteristics include rough, nonglossy scales, broad, thick, and fleshy tongues, and well-developed limbs, especially hind limbs, which are generally longer and have five-clawed digits.
+Most dragons are also characterised by a lack of tail autotomy and the presence of femoral and/or preanal pores.
+Agamidae dragons are oviparous and tend to deposit their eggs in burrows.